billsacks/prototypes-lilac-compilation_includes/README.md

 line for `atm` needs to include `shr` as well as `lilac`, but shouldn't need to include `ctsm`.
 In the `no_shr_kind_dependency` case, I hope the include line for `atm` only needs to include `lilac`.

+## Compiling

+To compile one of the tests, cd to the appropriate test directory, then run something like:

+`make FC=gfortran all`